whluo/whluo.github.io/_pages/about.md

 - 2024/06: &nbsp; Invited to serve as Senior Program Committe member (SPC) for AAAI 2025.
 - 2024/05: &nbsp; Invited to serve as Area Chair for BMVC 2024.
 - 2024/05: &nbsp; Paper accepted by ICML 2024.
-- 2024/04: &nbsp; Our team win two championship awards in the two tracks of [NTIRE 2024](https://cvlai.net/ntire/2024/) challenges (Bracketing Image Restoration and Enhancement Challenge - Track 1 & 2) in conjunction with CVPR2024, see the [award](https://cvlai.net/ntire/2024/NTIRE2024awards_certificates.pdf).